rhmaxdotorg/pulsechain-validator/README.md

 $ ./deposit.sh new-mnemonic
 ```

-Then follow the instructions from there, copy them over to the validator and import into lighthouse AS THE NODE USER (not the 'ubuntu' user on ec2)
+Then follow the instructions from there, copy them over to the validator and import into lighthouse AS THE NODE USER (not the 'ubuntu' user on ec2).

-Something like this should work
 ```
+$ sudo cp -R validator_keys /home/node
+$ sudo chown -R node:node /home/node/validator_keys
 $ sudo -u node bash

+(as node user)
-$ lighthouse account validator import --directory ~/validator_keys --network=pulsechain_testnet_v3
+$ /opt/lighthouse/lighthouse/lh account validator import --directory ~/validator_keys --network=pulsechain_testnet_v4

+enter password to import validator(s)

+(exit and back as ubuntu user)
 ```

 2) Start the beacon and validator clients